Loading...

 Learn about implementing filter expressions in your BDK project.

 Once you’ve defined your visitor class, you need to pass an instance of it to the filter expression.
-This is done by calling accept onfilter_expression
+This is done by calling accept onfilter_expression.
+For example:

 In this example, a filter expression is used in the read some SMS messages procedure: